 There is a wide array of different reasons why a small business might need access to extra incoming cash at any particular moment.
 Sometimes, they need to deal with a sudden-yet-important extended supplier payment.
 Other times, they’re just looking for new ways to better deal with seasonal cash fluctuations.
 Often, they’re dealing with customers who just can’t seem to pay on time.
-According to one study, invoices to small businesses were paid an average of 22.5 days late in 2015.

 Regardless of the reason, it’s always important to know your options before you begin looking for new opportunities to ease these potentially troubling times.
 In terms of funding vs lending, for example, you’ll always want to keep a few key things in mind.

 Lending: An Overview

 Lending, by its very definition, is the process of granting the use of something with the express understanding that it will eventually be returned.
 In terms of a small business, this means that you’ve found someone who can give you the funds you need under the assumption that you will eventually be paying it back.
 It’s important to note that a loan requiring regular repayments can actually cause greater cash flow constraints on your business and sits as a liability on your balance sheet — affecting your capacity to borrow in the future.